STEllAR-GROUP/tutorials/cscs2019/session3/README.md

 ## Batch environments
 ### SLURM

-* HPX startup parses the various Environment Variables set by SLURM:
+* HPX startup parses the various environment variables set by SLURM:
-	* Number of Nodes to use
+	* Number of nodes to use
-	* Number of Threads to use
+	* Number of threads to use
 	* List of nodes of the allocation
 * Use `salloc` to get an allocation, `srun` to start the application
 * Useful parameters
-	* `-n`: Number of Processes
+	* `-n`: Number of processes
-	* `-N`: Number of Nodes to distribute Processes on
+	* `-N`: Number of nodes to distribute processes on
 	* `-c`: Number of cores
-	* `--hint=nomultithread`: Turn of multithreading
+	* `--hint=nomultithread`: Turn off multithreading

 ---
 ## Batch environments